 Walking is the most underrated form of exercise.
 Though we often take it for granted because we always walk throughout the day – that is when we are younger, and our metabolism is much faster, we have a much fitter body.

 However, everything changed when we started working.
 We started getting lazier since transportation became easier.
 Soon, our waistlines become bigger.

 That is why I tried to re-introduce the value of walking with the two-kilometer rule.

 Walking also offers so many physical and mental health benefits.
 During my unconnected Sunday evening walks, ideas flow freely, and I can think of new blog topics.

 Reading is one of the most important activities that I do every day.
-I try to read at least an article, blog post, book chapter, and others.
+I read at least an article, blog post, book chapter, and others.

-Reading also became a way to sharpen my edge and to learn more about many things.
+Reading also became a way to sharpen my edge and learn more about many things.

 We soon start to see things from a different perspective, allowing us to enjoy the beauty of the simple life that God has provided us every single day.

-May each of us see the blessing and the new opportunities of waking up each day to do better things.
+May we see the blessing and new opportunities of waking up each day to do better things.
 Have a great day!